-From there, you can get a full panoramic view of the gorgeous village with a mountainous backdrop.
+From there, you can get a full panoramic view of the gorgeous village and its medieval houses with a mountainous backdrop.
 It reminded me of Halstatt, but without any tourists.

 If you plan to hike from Peille to Peillon, you can save this walk for after you’ve visited the village since it is on the way.

 On your walk back to the village, there are plenty of places that will make you want to stop and take even more pictures.

 Wander the Medieval Village of Peille